voltrb/docs/en/docs/beforeafter_actions.md

 # Before/After Filters

 Often in controllers, during rendering, there is code you want to run before or after your main action runs.
-Volt provides a ```before_action``` and ```after_action``` methods on the class that you can use to setup a "before action" or "after action".
+Volt provides ```before_action``` and ```after_action``` methods on the class that you can use to setup a "before action" or "after action".
 You can setup actions like below:

 ```ruby
 module Main